MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/swarm-mode.md

 Here, \<SERVICENAME\> is the name you'd like to give to the service--this is the name you will use to reference the service via service discovery (which uses Docker's native DNS server). \<NETWORKNAME\> is the name of the network that you would like to connect this service to (for example, "myOverlayNet"). \<CONTAINERIMAGE\> is the name of the container image that will defined the service.

 > **Note:** The second argument to this command, `--endpoint-mode dnsrr`, is required to specify to the Docker engine that the DNS Round Robin policy will be used to balance network traffic across service container endpoints.
 Currently, DNS Round-Robin is the only load balancing strategy supported on Windows.[Routing mesh](https://docs.docker.com/engine/swarm/ingress/) for Windows docker hosts is not yet supported, but will be coming soon.
-Users seeking an alternative load balancing strategy today can setup an external load balancer (e.g. NGINX) and use Swarm’s [publish-port mode](https://docs.docker.com/engine/reference/commandline/service_create/#/publish-service-ports-externally-to-the-swarm--p---publish) to expose container host ports over which to load balanc
+Users seeking an alternative load balancing strategy today can setup an external load balancer (e.g. NGINX) and use Swarm’s [publish-port mode](https://docs.docker.com/engine/reference/commandline/service_create/#/publish-service-ports-externally-to-the-swarm--p---publish) to expose container host ports over which to load balance.

 ## Scaling a service
 Once a service is deployed to a swarm cluster, the container instances composing that service are deployed across the cluster.
 By default, the number of container instances backing a service—the number of “replicas,” or “tasks” for a service—is one.
 However, a service can be created with multiple tasks using the `--replicas` option to the `docker service create` command, or by scaling the service after it has been created.